 With the research pilot coming to an end shortly, we are excited to announce that the Filene | QUEsocial Social Media Platform will be open to all credit unions on May 1, 2013.

 Platform participants will build an internal network of socially engaged team members, learn new strategies from other credit unions, and gain important practical insights about how to incorporate social media tools into day-to-day operations.

-The Impact Team at Filene works to provide actionable solutions grounded in research to help credit unions continue to grow and thrive, ultimately enhancing the well-being of consumers.
-To learn more about our Impact Team or our other Impact projects and pilots, contact Tansley Stearns via email or at 608.661.3753 or Jason Milesko via email or 608.661.3750.
+The Impact team at Filene provides actionable solutions grounded in research to help credit unions continue to grow and thrive, ultimately enhancing the well-being of consumers.
+To learn more about our Impact team or our other Impact projects and pilots, contact Tansley Stearns via email or at 608.661.3753 or Jason Milesko via email or 608.661.3750.